topranks/mib2SnmpCol/README.md

     .1.3.6.1.4.1.30155

-This tool can only add SNMP elements that the local system knows about, so make sure to check with 'snmptranslate' that everything works before using the tool.
+mib2SnmpCol can only add SNMP elements that the local system knows about, so make sure to check with 'snmptranslate' that everything works before trying to use it.

 ## Issues / Improvements